utopigstudio/octobercms-plugin-seo/README.md

-# Multilanguage SEO plugin
+# Multi-lingual SEO plugin

-This plugin allows to create multilanguage meta content for CMS pages, Static pages and any OctoberCMS model.
+This plugin allows to create SEO meta content for multi-lingual websites.

+It also generates a multi-lingual `sitemap.xml` file based on desired CMS pages and others.

+CMS pages, [Static pages](http://octobercms.com/plugin/rainlab-pages) and [Rainlab Blog](http://octobercms.com/plugin/rainlab-blog) Posts and Category pages are supported _out of the box_.
+Custom models can be easily extended.
+Sitemap functionality is forked from [Rainlab Sitemap](http://octobercms.com/plugin/rainlab-sitemap) plugin.

-It needs Rainlab Translate plugin to work.
+It needs [Rainlab Translate](http://octobercms.com/plugin/rainlab-translate) plugin to work.

 ## Using the multilanguage SEO component

 First you must place the Seo component in theme layout head section.

-The component has a configurable property called "append", if you fill it, the content will be appended to all pages titles.
+The component has two configurable properties called "prepend" and "append", if you fill them, the content will be prepended/appended to all pages titles.
 For example, if the page title is "Projects" and the append property is "| Site Name", the page title will show "Projects | Site Name".

 ```
 description = "Default layout"